venguix/NeoRS/README.md

 #### 2. The easiest way to setup the environment is by launching Matlab from your terminal every time you want to use NeoRS.
 To do it easily, we have created a shell script:
- - Open the file neors.sh and change to path where Matlab app and NeoRS are located -> save the file
+ 1. In the terminal: chmod a+x neors.sh
- - Right click in the file neors.sh > open with > other > all applications > Terminal (always open with)
+ 2. Right click in the file neors.sh > open with > other > all applications > Terminal (always open with)
- - You launch Matlab with the NeoRS script opened by just double-clicking in the file neors.sh
-Note: you can move this file to your desktop for example

-Now you are ready to use the toolbox.
+ 3. Double click neors.sh to open matlab and the script

+Note: to setup matlab to be easily opened via terminal:
+	1. nano .bash_profile
+	2. export PATH=/Applications/MATLAB_R2015a.app/bin/:$PATH
+	Replace (2) by your own path
+	3. Quit the bash_profile
+	4. Still in the terminal: source ~/.bash_profile

-Before running the first baby remember that
+### 3. Before running the the pipeline, remember

   - Data must be nifti format
   - Data must be in BIDS structure: https://bids.neuroimaging.io